SyedKabir-dataWorm/DataCleaning_DataExploration_StatisticalAnalysis/Statistical_analysis_inR/README.md

 4) Major Contents :

-	The presentation is composed of the following sections.
+	The presentation is composed of the following sections:

 	a)	Presentation title and group/individual details [Plain text]:
 	 	RPubs link information  [RPubs link]:
 	b)	- Introduction [Plain text]:
 		- The introduction provides a brief background to the problem, defines important terms, and leads to a strong rationale.
 	c)	Problem Statement [Plain text]: